Artistic freedom: Legal frameworks to protect and promote artistic freedom

 Legal frameworks to protect and promote artistic freedom reflect the conviction that "[c]ulture constitutes one process of, and space for, democratic debate.
 The freedom of artistic expression forms its backbone.
 There is compelling evidence that participation in culture also promotes democratic participation as well as empowerment and well-being of our citizens."
 Farida Shaheed wrote: "Artists may entertain people, but they also contribute to social debates, sometimes bringing counter-discourses and potential counterweights to existing power centres."
 Moreover, she emphasized that "the vitality of artistic creativity is necessary for the development of vibrant cultures and the functioning of democratic societies.
 Artistic expressions and creations are an integral part of cultural life,which entails contesting meanings and revisiting culturally inherited ideas and concepts."
 According to Freemuse, "[p]opulists and nationalists, who often portray human rights as a limitation on what they claim is the will of the majority, are on the rise globally.
 As this phenomenon rises, artists continue to play an important role in expressing alternative visions for society."
 This is why "artists are sometimes responsible for radical criticism."
 As a result, artistic expressions and artists are suffering censorship and violations worldwide.
 Artists are among the first to be silenced by repressive regimes: the poets, playwrights and painters who challenge the status quo are often lone workers, and as such easy targets for an authoritarian state or violent oppressor.
 When their views fail to accord with the mainstream, the artist is also vulnerable to the censorship of the mob.
-That is why it is vital that artistic expression is protected.

-Freemuse's 2016 report "Arts under threat" shows that "[i]t is not only governments violating the right to artistic freedom.
+Thù" shows that "[i]t is not only governments violating the right to artistic freedom.
 2016 saw a worrying amount of actions by non-state actors, ranging from militant extremists to peaceful community groups, against art and artists.
 In some instances, authorities censored artists based on requests or the interference from civil society groups."
 Based on this development, "[m]ajor sources of international law across the board recognize freedom of artistic creativity explicitly, or implicitly, as an inherent element of the right to freedom of expression.
 In these instruments, the individual right to express ideas creatively is often irrevocably linked with the right to receive them."
 The growing importance of artistic freedom as a specific right is reflected by the introduction of the role of the UN Special Rapporteur in the field of culture in 2009, and other rapporteurs, notably the Special Rapporteur on freedom of expression.